 Parent and community input is critical to the success of the district.
 District staff who make decisions regarding services, the budget, curriculum, and other issues regularly engage parents and community members.
 Standing committees recommend general goals, guidelines, and standards in certain areas of the school district’s operation.

 Each year there are openings for parents and community members on these standing committees.
-The positions are filled through an election by constituent groups among the people who attend a public meeting on Oct.
-6, 2021, at 6 p.m.
-The format of that meeting will be announced at a later time.
-During this year’s meeting, the school district will be looking for parents to fill these committee positions.
+The positions are filled through an election by constituent groups among the people who attend a online public meeting on Nov.
+7, 2023, 6 to 7 p.m.
+Meeting details will be announced at a later time.
+During this year’s meeting, the school district will be looking for parents to fill these committee positions:

 - RESEARCH AND ASSESSMENT: The committee reviews proposals for research conducted in the district for approval and makes recommendations regarding the school district’s assessment program.
 The committee meets four times a year, usually in the late afternoon in November, January, March, and May.
 There is one opening on the committee this year, with a two-year term.

 - STUDENT RIGHTS AND RESPONSIBILITIES: The committee reviews and recommends revisions to the Exceptional Misconduct portion of Student Rights and Responsibility Handbook.
 It meets once a year, usually in May.
-There is one opening on the committee this year, with a two-year term.
+There are two openings on the committee this year, with a two-year term.

 - INSTRUCTIONAL MATERIALS: The committee receives recommended materials from each curriculum development committee and makes recommendations to the school board for adoption.
 The committee has meetings in the afternoon two or three times a year.
-There are is one opening, with a three-year term.
+There are three openings, with a three-year term.

-- SPECIAL PROGRAMS: The purpose of the committee is to foster communication and learn about the district’s categorical, highly capable, and special education programs and to provide input on annual applications and program evaluation efforts.
-The committee meets twice a year, usually in the late afternoon.
+- SPECIAL PROGRAMS: The purpose of the committee is to foster communication and learn about the district’s multilingual education, intervention, highly capable, and special education programs and to provide input on annual applications and program evaluation efforts.
+The committee meets twice a year, usually in the late afternoon or evening.
 The committee is made up of parents, school staff, and administrators.
 There are five parents on the committee.
-For 2021-22, the school district is seeking a parent who has a child receiving Highly Capable services, and a parent of a child receiving English Language services.
-Each will be for a two-year term.
+There are no openings this year.

 To serve on one of these committees, you must attend the meeting and be elected to the position by the other parents who attend that meeting.
 For more information, call 425-356-1220.